inelectube/ddd/README.md

 ## Introduction

 This repo have a Script that can be used to deploy a docker private registry with an UI interface.
-It use the official repository [docker registry](https://hub.docker.com/_/registry/) and the public [Joxit/docker-registry-ui](https://hub.docker.com/r/joxit/docker-registry-ui/).
+It use the official repository [docker registry](https://hub.docker.com/_/registry/) and the public repository [Joxit/docker-registry-ui](https://hub.docker.com/r/joxit/docker-registry-ui/).

 This script have been tested in ubuntu 16.04+ and you must check that you have docker installed in your system before use it.